mysticole928/CrowdStrike-CNAPP/NextGen-SIEM/CSPM-queries.md

 The fields get the prefix: `ResourceAttributes.`

-These data is used to calculate the age the key and display it in the results.
+This data is used to calculate the age the key and display it in the results.